neurotatarlar/label-studio-project-setup/README.md

 Edit `config.yaml` file to set the desired state of the project.

 Then, set credentials to `credentials.json` file in the root directory
 1. Set Label Studio token.
-It can be found in user's setting(`/user/account`) in the Label Studio settings.
+It can be found in user's setting(`/user/account`) in the Label Studio.
 2. Set Yandex Cloud's static access key.
 You can create it after creating of a service account in the Yandex Cloud console.
 See details [here](https://yandex.cloud/en/docs/iam/operations/sa/create-access-key)
 3. Set Yandex Cloud's storage OAuth token.
 It can be created [here](https://oauth.yandex.com/authorize?response_type=token&client_id=1a6990aa636648e9b2ef855fa7bec2fb)